zachary-fennie/Complex-SQL-Query-for-Databricks/README.md

-# Fennie's Python Scripting for SQL Database
+# Fennie's Complex SQL Query for MySQL Database
-## A Python script for an ETL pipeline to external data.
-The project will extract data from a url, make any necessary transformations, load the transformed data into a SQLite database, and perform CRUD queries to ananlyze and retrieve preliminary insights on the stored data.
+## Build off of the Python scripting ETL-CRUD pipeline, complex SQL queries will additionally be performed, consisting of joins, aggregation, and sorting, for a MySQL database.